 The mission of IDF is to promote diabetes care, prevention and a cure worldwide.
 World Diabetes Day (November 14) is led by IDF and its more than 200 member organizations around the globe.
 You can find a wealth of information covering seven regional areas including: Africa, Europe, Middle East and North Africa, North America and Caribbean, South and Central America, South East Asia and Western Pacific.
 Access the website to find contact information for your country’s diabetes association.

 Lions Clubs International and MedicAlert Foundation have partnered to protect and save lives.
 MedicAlert Foundation has been providing medical information in emergencies for over 50 years.
 This partnership will focus on children with Type 1 Diabetes, populations in need of special medical attention as part of disaster preparedness, and returning veterans/wounded military.
-Learn more about these programs.
-See how Lions in Canada and California have worked successfully with MedicAlert Foundation in their "No Child Without" program.

 National Diabetes Education Program (NDEP) - USA